 Smith Island Cake

-Our recipe for this towering dessert, featuring eight layers of buttery yellow cake with chocolate-fudge icing, was inspired by a decadent version served at Becca's Smith Island Cakes in Tasley, Virgina.
-This recipe first appeared in our March 2012 issue, with Jane and Michel Stern's piece Surf and Turf.
+Featuring eight layers of buttery yellow cake with chocolate-fudge icing, this recipe was inspired by Becca's Smith Island Cakes in Tasley, Virgina.

 Yield: serves 10-12

 - 24 tbsp. unsalted butter, melted, plus more for pans

 - 3 1⁄2 cups flour, plus more for pans

 - 4 tsp. baking powder